waynodiablo/Oystercard/pills/day_one.md

 ## Today's photo schedule

-We have a professional photographer here to take a headshot that you can use for LinkedIn/GitHub etc. Find your five minute time slot in [this spreadsheet](https://docs.google.com/spreadsheets/d/1L1IfBWvLyQGKREQew6XyYsXrvTYioa5yq3V61wWKims/edit?usp=sharing)).
+We have a professional photographer here to take a headshot that you can use for LinkedIn/GitHub etc. You'll get a five minute time slot.
 A couple of minutes before your timeslot, please leave whatever session you're in and go to the kitchen.

 ## Rough weekly schedule